 Finding a Passion for Machinery

-As a Mennonite, Horsch took advantage of a church-sponsored program to travel to the United States and work on farms.
+As a Mennonite, Horsch took advantage of a church-sponsored program to travel to the U.S. and work on farms.
 His father had been a part of a similar program in the late ’50s.
 “He always talked about this and showed me pictures from Nebraska and Iowa where he was a trainee.
 In the ’70s, that was the only way to stay here for at least a year and have a working permit, otherwise you could only come for 3 months.
 So, I used this with the idea of finding a piece of land and becoming a farmer in North America.
 That was the dream of an 18 year old.”

 “I had to go back in late ’79 because my visa ran out,” Horsch says.
 “It had to be resubmitted from Germany and my intention was to immigrate here.
 The problem was the German government didn’t let me go, because I hadn’t done my service.
 In those days, you had to do army or civil service and without it, you couldn’t get another permit to leave the country.
 That was the start of the company, I had to do my civil service and then during evenings I was drawing up machinery and building no-till seeders.